Description Thank you for your interest in a career with the Vallejo Police Department!

 2. Answers to all Supplemental Questions

-2. A transcript of college units completed
+2. A transcript (official or unofficial) of college units completed

 3. A copy of your California P.O.S.T.
 Basic Academy Certificate or re-certification certificate